Morukuru Beach Lodge: An Intimate Eco Lodge on the Beach

 Relaxed routine

-After easing into the day with a bowl of granola, pain au chocolat or a tasty omelette, there’s the option of joining Riehan (or one of the other guides) for a marine walk, relaxed dune stroll, or an excursion to the nature reserve.
+After easing into the day with a bowl of granola, pain au chocolat or a tasty omelette, there’s the option of joining one of the resident guides for a marine walk, relaxed dune stroll, or an excursion through the nature reserve.
 There’s no pressure to go along, but the guides are fonts of information, so it’s well worth it.

 Wining and dining